-To adequately represent the dynamics of buoyant plumes arising from intense heat sources, it is necessary to employ the governing equations for compressible flow; to this end, we use the dynamical core of the Weather Research and Forecasting (WRF) Model (Michalakes et al. 2001).
+To adequately represent the dynamics of buoyant plumes arising from intense heat sources, it is desirable to employ the governing equations for compressible flow; to this end, we use the dynamical core of the Weather Research and Forecasting (WRF) Model (Michalakes et al. 2001).

 The domain used in these simulations is a rectangular box with a uniform grid spacing of 8 m in all three spatial directions.
 The domain size is 800x400x600 m in the case of the line source, and 960x480x640 m in the case of the axisymmetric source.
 Boundary conditions in the streamwise (x)direction are open-radiative, and in the spanwise (y) direction are either periodic (in the case of the line source) or open-radiative (in the case of the axisymmetric source).
-A 5th-order upstream differencing scheme is used for both horizontal advection. and subgrid-scale and vertical turbulence is incorporated through a 1.5-order closure scheme using a prognostic equation for turbulent kinetic energy.
+A 5th-order upstream differencing scheme is used for both horizontal and vertical advection, and constant eddy diffusion is employed for subgrid-scale dissipation.
 Surface stress is imposed via a simple bulk drag law at the lower boundary, while a stress-free rigid lid with a damping layer is employed at the top boundary.
 The basic-state stratification is neutral.